Hanoi travel guide

 Location: The airport is situated 28 miles (45km) north of Hanoi.

 Contacts: Tel: +84 (0)4 827 1513, (0)4 826 8522, or (0)4 886 5060.

 Transfer between terminals: Passengers can use a shuttle bus, which is free of charge for transit passengers, to commute between Terminal 1 and Terminal 2.
 The shuttle operates from 6am to midnight and departs every 10 to to 15 minutes.

 Getting to the city: City bus Routes 7 and 17 run to Hanoi from the airport, stopping on the right side of the terminal exit.
 Buses run every 15 to 20 minutes between 5am and 10pm, and the journey takes approximately one hour.
 Route 7 goes to the Kim Ma Bus Station, while Route 17 connects to the Long Bien Station.
+The bus fare is about VDN 5,000.
 Airport minibuses offer direct transportation to hotels.

 Car rental: Car rental agencies at the airport include Avis, Budget, Hertz, Europcar and Sixt.
 Cars must normally be hired with drivers, since travellers without a Vietnamese drivers licence may not drive rental cars.

-Airport Taxis: Taxis are available outside the terminal; rides to the city centre take approximately 30 minutes, and drivers charge fixed rates.
+Airport Taxis: Taxis are available outside the terminal; rides to the city centre take approximately 30 minutes, and costs about VDN 320,000.